sugoiJS/server/README.md

             });
         });

-### Build & listening
+### Build & listen
-After setting the middlewares and error handlers we can build and listen to request by:
+After setting the middlewares and error handlers, build and listen to requests by:

     (<HttpServer>server).build(PORT)
         .listen(PORT, (error: Error) => {